Hiring a Contractor? | Here's What to Consider

 If you’re planning to build a new home, renovate your bathroom, or remodel your kitchen, a general contractor will play a critical part of the construction process.
+There are several essential things to consider when hiring a contractor.
 The word ‘contractor’ itself can be confusing, so let’s start by providing a basic definition before hiring a contractor.

 What is a Contractor?